Your company will benefit from Artificial Intelligence and Machine Learning? The next step is to find a right team for the right problem.

 4. Do you know the state-of-the-art scientific literature?
 Do you know Deep Learning?

-While Deep Learning isn't always applicable (arguably not even most of the case), it is a very important technique to consider especially when working with unstructured data.
+While Deep Learning isn't always applicable (arguably not even most of the case), it is an essential technique to consider especially when working with unstructured data.

 We define unstructured data as easily understandable by the humans, but not by computers - like images or text.
 Deep Learning has delivered groundbreaking results and almost entirely solved tasks like image classification or object detection.
 It still requires serious expertise to work with.